 They’re disengaged.
 They don’t enjoy what they do.
-They’ve found themselves in a situation where their whole day is being spent on something that doesn’t intrinsically motivate them, or that they’re not excited or enthusiastic about.
+They’ve found themselves in a situation where their whole day is being spent doing something that doesn’t intrinsically motivate them, or that they’re not excited or enthusiastic about.

 There’s no passion, and sometimes they’re actively disengaged.